Baeshen/Tipp88/README.md

-# Tipp88 (WIP)
+# Tipp88

-Similar to the software tipp10, which teaches you to write with ten fingers, just instead this is intende for a midi Keyboard with up to the full 88 keys.
+This Software is supposed to be similar to ones which teach someone to write with ten finges, but instead of an Computer Keyboard, it's aimed at musical E-Keyboards.
+The Basics of reading notes and reacting already exists, and a simple Display is also supported.
+Now it only needs a Display wich supports more then showing simple notes and it should support formats which songs are stored in.